Lawyer Fee Dispute Resolution

 There are two ways to start the arbitration process, (1) by Demand for Arbitration or (2) by Submission to Arbitration.
 Arbitration is a voluntary process.
 If the other party has agreed in advance to arbitration, the party wishing to start an arbitration proceeding makes a demand that the advance agreement be honored.
 Usually such advance agreement is in the form of an arbitration clause in the fee contract which provides for arbitration under the LSBA rules.
 If there is no advance agreement, the parties may agree after the dispute arises to submit their dispute to arbitration.
 This is called a Submission.

 .
 If the other party has agreed in advance, you should follow the procedures set forth in Rule 6 of the LSBA Rules:

 By Submission to Arbitration

 - One Petition for Arbitration should be completed and signed, preferably on forms which can be obtained from LBSA staff or from the website.
 The use of these forms is not mandatory; a Petition may be filed even by correspondence if all of the information is included.

 - Attach a copy of the arbitration clause contained in the fee contract to the Petition form, or quote the clause on the Petition form in the space indicated.

-- One copy is to be sent to the LSBA together with the appropriate Administrative Fee as provided in the Fee Schedule.
+- Send the completed form to the LSBA together with the appropriate Administrative Fee as provided in the Fee Schedule.

 .
-If you find that the other party did not agree in advance, you must get the other party's consent to arbitrate.
+If the other party did not agree in advance, the other party's consent to arbitrate is required.
 You and the other party must submit jointly the dispute to arbitration.
 This is called Initiation under a Submission and is governed by Rule 7 of the LSBA rules:

-- The Submission form should be completed and signed by both parties.
-Again, the forms may be obtained from the LSBA at no charge.
+- The Submission form should be completed and signed by both parties (the forms may be obtained from the LSBA at no charge).